-Welcome!
-My name is Marianne Quijano.
-I'm currently a Ph.D.
+My name is Marianne Quijano, and I'm currently a Ph.D.
 Candidate at the University of Florida specializing in Latin American and Caribbean History.

 My work and interests are largely centered on cultural and intellectual histories of postcolonial-era Central America and the Caribbean.
-My dissertation in progress, "A Primordial Whiteness: Race, Science, and Religion in Twentieth-Century Panama" examines the relationship between evolutionary discourses and racial mythologies in modern Panama from the 1900s until the 1970s.
+My dissertation in progress examines the history of race, sovereignty, and space in twentieth-century Panama from the 1900s until the 1970s, both inside and outside the Canal Zone.

 My work and interests are largely centered on cultural and intellectual histories of postcolonial-era Central America and the Caribbean.
-My dissertation in progress, "A Primordial Whiteness: Race, Science, and Religion in Twentieth-Century Panama" examines the relationship between evolutionary discourses and racial mythologies in modern Panama from the 1900s until the 1970s.
+My dissertation in progress examines the history of race, sovereignty, and space in twentieth-century Panama from the 1900s until the 1970s, both inside and outside the Canal Zone.

 Publications